 –Noma If you manage to get a table, this is an amazing culinary experience (2 Michelin stars) in a nice, relaxed setting.
 Excellent service as well!

-–Kiin Kiin is the only Thai restaurant in the world with a Michelin star.
+–Kiin Kiin was one of the first Thai restaurant in the world to receive a Michelin star.
 Food is Thai/Asian fusion and really, really good!
 One of the best restaurants I know.
+The sister restaurant in Bangkok is also amazing!

 |The cosy and private table number 9 at Kiin Kiin.|